-Before the film could take off, Raj Kapoor discovered her at age of 22 and cast her in a lead role in 1985 movie 'Ram Teri Ganga Maili' with the screen name 'Mandakini' opposite his youngest son Rajiv Kapoor
+Before the film could take off, Raj Kapoor discovered her at age of 22 and cast her in a lead role in 1985 movie 'Ram Teri Ganga Maili' with the screen name 'Mandakini' opposite his youngest son Rajiv Kapoor.

-Mandakini created quite a stir with her debut film because of the two "bold" scenes in it
+Mandakini created quite a stir with a couple of 'bold' scenes in her debut film 'Ram Teri Ganga Maili'.

-'Ram Teri Ganga Maili' made Mandakini the sex-symbol of Hindi cinema then
+'Ram Teri Ganga Maili' made Mandakini the sex-symbol of Hindi cinema then.

 Following her bold debut, Mandakini was often offered dare-to-bare roles.
-In picture: Mandakini with Jeetendra
+In picture: Mandakini with Jeetendra.

-Mandakini went on to act in few more films like 'Dance Dance' with Mithun Chakraborty, 'Kahan Hai Kanoon' with Aditya Pancholi and 'Pyaar Karke Dekho' with Govinda.
-In picture: Mandakini with Rajiv Kapoor
+Mandakini went on to act in few more films like Dance Dance with Mithun Chakraborty, Kahan Hai Kanoon with Aditya Pancholi and Pyaar Karke Dekho with Govinda.
+In picture: Mandakini with Rajiv Kapoor.

-Mandakini, however, could never manage to sustain the success of her debut movie 'Ram Teri Ganga Maili'.
-In picture: Mandakini with Rajiv Kapoor
+Mandakini, however, could never manage to sustain the success of her debut movie Ram Teri Ganga Maili.
+In picture: Mandakini with Rajiv Kapoor.

 In 1994, photos began circulating of Mandakini with gangster Dawood Ibrahim.
-In picture: Mandakini with Mithun Chakraborty
+In picture: Mandakini with Mithun Chakraborty.

-One of the theories floating around at the time was that Mandakini had shifted to Dubai to be with Dawood
+One of the theories floating around at the time was that Mandakini had shifted to Dubai to be with Dawood.

-Mandakini, however, denied all the rumours
+Mandakini, however, denied all the rumours.

 In an interview with mid-day earlier, Mandakini opened up on her association with Dawood Ibrahim.
 She said, "I don't want people to connect me with Dawood any more or even think of that unfortunate episode.
 That's in the past now.
 I feel very bad that the media still wants to cash in on my name and make it as controversial as possible...
 I cleared my stand at that point of time.
 After some time, you get irritated.
 If you want to clean your image, it does not mean you have to give a statement every six months."